 AlwaysOn Multi-Master Clusters for Distributed Postgres

 Postgres-BDR is a ground-breaking multi-master clustering tool for distributed PostgreSQL databases.
-With the increasingly challenging demands of the modern business environment, the 3rd generation of BDR achieves efficiency and accuracy, ensuring AlwaysOn (up to 5 nines of availability) in a geographically distributed cluster.
+With the increasingly challenging demands of the modern business environment, the 3rd generation of BDR achieves efficiency and accuracy, ensuring up to 99.9999% (6 nines) of availability in a geographically distributed cluster.
 Postgres-BDR is fully backed by 2ndQuadrant’s renowned 24/7 Production Support and Remote DBA services.

 Developer Support.
 Get access to our PostgreSQL expertise for developers.